 2. Management

 a.
-The affairs of the Club shall be conducted by an Executive Committee, which shall meet and act as required for the efficient conduct of the Club’s affairs, but in any event not less than four times per year.
-This committee shall carry out the decisions of the AGM or any general meeting.
-An appropriate officer shall maintain a minute book and record in it the names of those present and the business of the meetings.
+The affairs of the Club shall be conducted by a committee comprising the three principal officers together with additional appointees.
+The committee shall meet and act as required for the efficient conduct of the Club’s affairs, but in any event not less than four times per year.
+The committee shall carry out the decisions of the AGM and any other general meeting.
+An appropriate member of the committee shall keep a written record of each meeting including the names of those present and the business of the meeting.

 A quorum shall consist of at least five members of the committee.

 b.
-The Executive Committee shall consist of:
+The principal officers of the club are:#:

 1. The Chairman